kennyfraser/wp-sync-test/_pages/terminology.md

 hide_from_related:
   - "0"
 ---
-The terminology page provides a glossary definition of Mesosphere DCOS terms.
+This page contains terms and definitions for the Mesosphere DCOS.

 ### Admin router